BeatLeader/BeatSaber-Web-Replays/README.md

 - [BeatLeader Discord](https://discord.gg/2RG5YVqtG6)

-*The BeatSaber Web Replays is an unofficial community project and not officially affiliated with Beat Saber.*
+*The Beat Saber Web Replays is an unofficial community project and not officially affiliated with Beat Saber.*

 ## Usage

-Go to the [BeatLeader](https://beatleader.xyz) and click on any ranked play higher than top 500 on the leaderboard.
+Go to the [BeatLeader](https://beatleader.xyz) and click on dancing pepe icon in the leaderboard.

 Or if you have a site, you can I-Frame the viewer and pass a query parameter containing the song ID, difficulty and playerID: